London's high-flying Trump baby blimp may now be coming to New York City

 And early Monday morning, Jiminez-Castro sent a tweet to New York City Mayor Bill de Blasio - a vocal and strident Trump critic - seeking permission to fly the blimp over the city's crowned jewel - the 843-acre green park in Upper Manhattan.

-Jiminez-Castro said his goal is simple: aggravate the President of the United States.
+Jiminez-Castro said his goal is simple: aggravate the President of the United States, noting on his GoFundMe page that the U.S. president "does not feel welcome with the Baby Trump...and we need to get under his skin as much as we can."

-"During an interviewed (sic) he mention (sic) he does not feel welcome with the Baby Trump in display and we need to get under his skin as much as we can," Jiminez-Castro wrote on the GoFundMe page.
 He wrote that the blimp will arrive in the U.S. in four weeks.

 The London appearance of the blimp did seem to bother Trump.

-He stayed away from London to avoid the protests and told The Sun newspaperv before his visit, "I guess when they put out blimps to make me feel unwelcome, no reason for me to go to London.
+He stayed away from London to avoid the protests and told The Sun newspaper before his visit, "I guess when they put out blimps to make me feel unwelcome, no reason for me to go to London.
 I used to love London as a city...
 But when they make you feel unwelcome, why would I stay there?"

 London's high-flying Trump baby blimp may now be coming to New York City